Frank Sheeran: Prison and death

 Sheeran was indicted along with six others in July 1980, on charges involving his links to the labor leasing businesses controlled by Eugene Boffa Sr. of Hackensack, New Jersey.
 On October 31, 1980, Sheeran was found guilty of 11 charges of labor racketeering.
 He was sentenced to a 32-year prison term and served 13 years.

-Sheeran died of cancer on December 14, 2003, aged 83, in a nursing home in West Chester, Pennsylvania.
+Sheeran died of cancer on December 14, 2003, at the age of 83, in a nursing home outside West Chester, Pennsylvania.
 He was buried at Holy Cross Cemetery in Yeadon, Pennsylvania.

 Hoffa death

+In the years leading up to Hoffa’s death, he had been in a feud with mobster Anthony Provenzano about union leadership.

-Charles Brandt writes in I Heard You Paint Houses (2004) that Sheeran confessed to killing Hoffa.
+Charles Brandt writes in I Heard You Paint Houses (2004) that Sheeran confessed to killing Hoffa on July 30, 1975.
 According to Brandt's account, Chuckie O'Brien drove Sheeran, Hoffa, and fellow mobster Salvatore Briguglio to a house in Metro Detroit.
-O'Brien and Briguglio drove off and Sheeran and Hoffa went into the house, where Sheeran claims that he shot Hoffa twice in the back of the head.
+Upon entering, Sheeran claims that he shot Hoffa twice in the back of the head.
 Sheeran says that he was told that Hoffa was cremated after the murder.
 Sheeran also confessed to reporters that he murdered Hoffa, as well as Gallo.
 Bill Tonelli disputes the book's truthfulness in a Slate article, as does Harvard Law School professor Jack Goldsmith in The New York Review of Books.

 The FBI has examined evidence which could connect Sheeran to the murder of Hoffa, including using the latest advances in forensic technology to test remnants of blood and floorboards from the house where Hoffa was reputedly killed.
 Although bloodstains were found in the Detroit house where Sheeran claimed that the murder had happened, they were determined not to match Hoffa's DNA.

 Biographical film

-The book is the basis for the 2019 film The Irishman directed by Martin Scorsese.
+The book "I Heard You Paint Houses" by Charles Brandt is the basis for the 2019 film The Irishman directed by Martin Scorsese.
 Scorsese was long interested in directing a film about Sheeran's life and his alleged involvement in the slaying of Hoffa.
 Steven Zaillian is the screenwriter, and producer Robert De Niro portrays Sheeran, Al Pacino plays Hoffa, and Joe Pesci plays Bufalino.
 The film premiered at the New York Film Festival on September 27, 2019, and was released on November 1, 2019.
 Digital streaming started on November 27, 2019, via Netflix.